 Omega’s advertising did not openly claim that the calibre 861 was the movement in the first watch on the Moon.
 It always mentioned the Speedmaster Professional as just that, and the Professional name applies to the 105.012, 145.012, 145.022, and all of their “descendants.”
-If you read between the lines, the claim in the advertisements wasn’t incorrect, but imprecise.
+If you read between the lines, the claim in the advertisements wasn’t false, but imprecise.

 This imprecision is justified, in a way.

-Omega supplied the NASA with the 105.012, likely also with the 145.012, and with the 145.022.
+Omega supplied NASA with the 105.012, likely also with the 145.012, and with the 145.022.
 You can’t reasonably expect Omega to know which ones were used on a particular NASA mission.

-The officially issued equipment was listed in one place, namely the NASA archives.
+The officially issued equipment was listed in one place, namely in the NASA archives.
 That includes issue numbers and the manufacturer’s reference numbers of the watches.

-These documents, thanks to Ragan and his cooperation with Omega, have surfaced only several years ago.
+These documents, thanks to Ragan and his cooperation with Omega, surfaced only several years ago.
 So, for a few decades, the question was impossible to answer.
 Even for Omega.